 In a fully isolated, single-tenant, bare metal server with no Oracle software on it, your responsibility increases as you bring the entire software stack (operating systems and above) on which you deploy your applications.
 In this environment, you are responsible for securing your workloads, and configuring your services (compute, network, storage, database) securely, and ensuring that the software components that you run on the bare metal servers are configured, deployed, and managed securely.

-More specifically, your and Oracle's responsibilities can be divided into the following areas:
+More specifically, your responsibilities and Oracle's responsibilities can be divided into the following areas:

 - Workload Security: You are responsible for protecting and securing the operating system and application layers of your compute instances from attacks and compromises.
 This protection includes patching applications and operating systems, operating system configuration, and protection against malware and network attacks.
 Oracle is responsible for providing secure images that are hardened and have the latest patches.
 Also, Oracle makes it simple for you to bring the same third-party security solutions that you use today.